xmos/lib_src/examples/test_block/doc/rst/asrc-rate-matching.rst

 * Where the producer is no longer producing samples

-* Where a larger than expected change in the sample rates has caused the loop filter to require more than N spaces in the FIFO.
+* Where a larger than expected change in the sample rates has caused the loop filter to require more than N/2 spaces away from the mid-point.

-These three cases may require different management.

 In the simplest case, we can treat all three as fatal, and restart the FIFO freshly.
-That is, we fade out, set the fifo to all zeroes, set the pointers on opposite ends of the FIFO, reset the phase-error, reset the fsratio to 1.0, and fade in.
+That is, set the fifo to all zeroes, set the pointers on opposite ends of the FIFO, reset the phase-error, reset the fs_ratio to 1.0, and fade in.
 If one side has permanently stopped this will just cause the system to go quiet on the outside.